jpata/tthbb-vec/README.md

     TTreeReaderArray<float> Jet_mass(reader, "Jet_mass");
 ~~~

 For complex events, it gets tedious to maintain this.
-On the other hand, in Python, you can access the branches simply using `tree.branch_name`, but this results in slow analysis code, as no Python needs to carefully check the datatype of any variable before using it.
+On the other hand, in Python, you can access the branches simply using `tree.branch_name`, but this results in slow analysis code, as Python needs to carefully check the datatype of any variable before using it.

 The nanoflow analysis tool is an example of how to access NanoAOD data from C++ in a lazy way without having to predefine the full event structure, but still retain some flexibility of specifying the analysis flow in python.